CTF-Cafe/CTF_Cafe_platform/discordBot/README.md

 MONGODB_URI=<mongodb connect url>
 ```
-- Run `npm install` to install the requirements from `package.json`, then run `node ./bot.js` in the bot's directory
+- Run `npm install` to install the requirements from `package.json`, then run `npm start` in the bot's directory